Juandavidc08/language-game/README.md

 - This proyect was deployed using Code Institute's mock terminal on Heroku.

 - Steps for deployment:

 - Following Code Institute tutorials,
-      * Clone the repository

     * Create a new Heroku app
+    * Chose deploment method: Heroku Git, GitHub or Container Registry
+    * In this case we used GitHub, so we simply connect it to the gitHub account
+    * Link the Heroku app to repository
+    * Then go to App connected to GitHub and connect it to your repository using the repository name.
+        * Clone: Cloning a repository means making a copy of an existing repository to your local machine.
+        * Fork: Forking a repository on GitHub is a way to create a copy of someone else's repository under your GitHub account.
+This copy is still hosted on GitHub.
     * Set buildbacks to Python and NodeJS in that order
     * Config Vars to PORT 8000
-      * Link the Heroku app to repository
     * Click on Deploy
+        * Manual Deploys, you can create an immediate deployment of any branch from the GitHub repo that’s connected to your app.
+Use manual deploys if you want to control when changes are deployed to Heroku.
+        * Automatic Deloys.
+When you enable automatic deploys for a GitHub branch, Heroku builds and deploys all pushes to that branch.

+Deploying to Heroku involves taking your code and hosting it on Heroku's platform.
+This is typically done by pushing your code to a Heroku remote repository.

 ## Credits